ajmastra/Daily-Standup-Discord-Bot/README.md

 ### Important Notes for Heroku

+- **Procfile**: The `Procfile` uses `uv run python main.py` to ensure dependencies are properly installed.
+Make sure `uv` is available in your Heroku environment (it should be installed via `pyproject.toml`).

 - **Database Persistence**: Heroku's filesystem is ephemeral.
 The SQLite database will be reset on each dyno restart.
 For production, consider:
   - Using Heroku Postgres (free tier available) and modifying the database layer
   - Using a persistent storage addon like Bucketeer
   - For now, the bot will work but data may be lost on restarts

+- **Google Sheets Credentials**: If using Google Sheets integration:
+  - The `credentials.json` file needs to be available on Heroku
+  - Store it securely (e.g., as a base64-encoded config var, or use Heroku Scheduler)
+  - Ensure the service account email has access to your spreadsheet
+  - Set `GOOGLE_CREDENTIALS_PATH` if the file is in a non-standard location

 - **Dyno Types**:
   - Use **Standard** or **Eco** dyno (Eco dynos sleep after 30 minutes of inactivity, which is fine for a bot that runs scheduled tasks)